stonyyi/cine-io/development/docs/main.md

 ### Publish a live stream

 Now you've saved your stream `id` and stream `password`.
-Using the [JS SDK](https://github.com/cine-io/js-sdk), you'll need to pass you project's `publicKey` to the client.
+Using the [Broadcast JS SDK](https://github.com/cine-io/broadcast-js-sdk), you'll need to pass you project's
+`publicKey` to the client.
 If your specific user has permission in your application to publish to this stream, then you'll need to send along the stream `id` and stream `password` to your web client.
 For example, this